chadrem/tribe/README.md

 ## Supervisors

 A failure in a linked actor will cause all associated actors (parent and children) to die.
-Supervisors can be used to block the failure from propogating and allow you to restart the failed section of the tree.
+Supervisors can be used to block the failure from propogating.
+You can then have the option to re-create the failed actor.

     # Create the top-level actor class.
     class Level1 < Tribe::Actor